chef/automate/components/docs-chef-io/content/automate/ha.md

 Chef Automate HA for Managed Services has default port 5432 for Managed PostgreSQL and 9200 for Managed OpenSearch.
 You can also change to your custom port.
 {{< /note >}}

-### Chef Automate HA Architecture for On-Premises Non-Managed Minimum Node Cluster
+### Chef Automate HA Architecture for OnPremise Non-Managed Minimum Node Cluster

-The following shows a five-node cluster, which is a supported deployment pattern.
-Work with your Progress technical teams to determine the appropriate cluster configuration for optimal performance based on parameters such as node count and data size.

 ![High Availability Architecture](/images/automate/ha_arch_minnode_cluster.png)